 Open Security → DLP in the Merge Gateway dashboard.
 The page lists seeded and custom rules side by side, with toggles for enabled and a dropdown for action.
 The same page exposes the tester so you can validate changes without leaving the screen.

-Custom rule CRUD requires the MANAGE_ORG_SETTINGS permission.
+Custom rule CRUD requires the Manage organization settings permission.
 Every change emits an audit log event.

 Security alerts